 Sensate focus exercises are intimacy exercises you do with your partner.
 Sensate focus is about setting the stage for sensuality rather than sexuality, focusing on touch and being touched, and being mindful during the experience.
 The exercises are progressed in steps starting from non-genital touching.
 Read more about sensate focus exercises

 Tablets for erectile dysfunction are called phosphodiesterase-5 (PDE5) inhibitors such as sildenafil (Viagra, Silvasta), tadalafil (Cialis) and vardenafil (Levitra).
-These medicines usually enable an erection by relaxing the blood vessels in the penis, but only when the man is stimulated or aroused.
+These medicines usually enable an erection by relaxing the blood vessels in your penis, but only when you are stimulated or aroused.
 They are all similarly effective.
 Read more about PDE5 inhibitors and frequently asked questions about their use.